 Biofuels are fuels made from renewable biological materials such as algae, animal fat, corn, potatoes, oils (soybean, sunflower, and rapeseed), soy, sugar, and woody biomass.
-In Arizona, the most common commercially available biofuels are, biodiesel, biodiesel blends, and Ethanol Flex Fuel.
-Biofuels are becoming increasingly available to consumers due to the Renewable Fuel Standard authorized by Congress under the Energy Policy Act (EPAct) of 2005, which requires a specified volume of renewable fuel to replace or reduce the quantity of petroleum-based transportation and heating fuels.
-By 2022, the Renewable Fuel Standard will require a nationwide total renewable fuel volume of 36 billion gallons.
+In Arizona, the most common commercially available biofuels are, biodiesel, biodiesel blends, and ethanol flex fuel.
+Biofuels are becoming increasingly available to consumers due to the Renewable Fuel Standard (RFS) authorized by Congress under the Energy Policy Act (EPAct) of 2005, which requires a specified volume of renewable fuel to replace or reduce the quantity of petroleum-based transportation and heating fuels.
+By 2022, the RFS will require a nationwide total renewable fuel volume of 36 billion gallons.
 In addition, the biofuels must demonstrate a percentage reduction in greenhouse gas emissions that varies depending on the type of biofuel.

 The Weights and Measures Services Division has adopted rules regarding biofuels and biofuel blends under A.R.S.
 3-3433(M).

 Biodiesel and Biomass-Based Diesel